 MUS E635 College Music Teaching (3 cr.)
-Theory of teaching, philosophic assumptions, aesthetic theories, approaches to education, implications for teaching music education, music history and literature, and music theory courses.
+Theory of teaching, philosophic assumptions, aesthetic theories, approaches to education, implications for teaching music education, music history and literature, and music theory courses backgrounds from which qualitative research in music education is drawn and the principal theories that govern qualitative research.
+Factors related to the design, collection of data, and analysis for field-based research.
+A hands-on approach to data collection and analysis strategies applied to research questions.